 You will need: Brightly illustrated nursery rhyme book

-How to: Rhymes are not just for older babies but also for the younger ones.
+How to: Here’s one of the best play activities for babies aged 1 to 12 months.
+Rhymes are not just for older babies but also for the younger ones.
 Make your little one sit on your lap and open a brightly illustrated nursery rhyme book.
 Start reading the rhymes in a playful and musical manner while pointing at the illustrations.
-Your baby may not understand anything but he will be intrigued by the images and will be entertained to hear his parent speak in a playful manner.
-Try to use the rhymes in a sing song manner.
-He may try to mimic few words by babbling them.
-That is great as he is not just listening but also processing the words.
+Your baby may not understand anything but they will be intrigued by the images and will be entertained to hear their parents speak in a playful manner.
+They may try to mimic a few words by babbling them.
+That is great as they are not just listening but also processing the words.

 Skills developed: Listening skills, vocal representation of heard information